Cranial Technologies

 • Flatness on one side of the head

-• Resembles a parallelogram-like shape
+• Resembles a parallelogram or trapezoid-like shape

 • Ears are out of alignment with one another